youngskilled/js-remooz/README.md

 Numerous classes can be reassigned.
 Check the `defaultOpts {}` as to which classes are able to be manipulated.

+	zoomCont: '#js-remooz-zoomContainer',
+	zoomThumbCont: '#js-remooz-zoomThumbnailContainer',
+	zoomPool: '#js-remooz-imagePool',
+	zoomThumbPool: '#js-remooz-thumbnailPool',
+	zoomMG: '#js-remooz-zoomMagnifyingGlass',
+	zoomImg: 'img.current',
+	close: '.js-remooz-close',
+	prev: '.js-remooz-prev',
+	next: '.js-remooz-next',
+	preloader: '.js-remooz-preloader',

 ### Changelog ###

+**Version 1.7.0**
+Changed naming on all elements to be more BEM like.
+Not compatible with previous versions.

 **Version 1.6.2**
 Added unminified plugin version